 When people with prediabetes — took 250 mg of cinnamon extract before breakfast and dinner for three months, saw an 8.4% decrease in fasting blood sugar, respectively, compared to those on a placebo.
 Additionally, their hemoglobin A1C — a three-month average of blood sugar levels — decreased by 0.67% or 0.92%, respectively.

 To take: The recommended dose of cinnamon extract is 250 mg twice a day before meals.
-For a regular (non-extract) cinnamon supplement, 500 mg twice a day may be best.
+For regular (non-extract) cinnamon supplements, 500 mg twice a day may be best.

 Guggul has all of the following benefits: “Reduces lipid and cholesterol level by antagonizing steroid and lipid synthesis; Improves the natural production of insulin by protecting the beta cells of the pancreas; Reduces hypertension because it regulates lipid synthesis; Supports in the regulation of blood sugar levels and symptoms of diabetes.